LikithTS/CreateFuture/README.md

 6. Lint checks.
 7. Check on sync issues.
 Whenever new PR is raised.
 8. If all the above steps is green only then PR will be allowed to be merged.

+## Clone the repository

+Using **Android Studio:**

+- Go to **File → New → Project from Version Control → Git**.
+- Enter the repository URL:

+## Support
+Reach out likith.ts@gmail.com in case of any help.

+## Contributing
+State if you are open to contributions and what your requirements are for accepting them.

+For people who want to make changes to your project, it's helpful to have some documentation on how to get started.
+Perhaps there is a script that they should run or some environment variables that they need to set.
+Make these steps explicit.
+These instructions could also be useful to your future self.

+You can also document commands to lint the code or run tests.
+These steps help to ensure high code quality and reduce the likelihood that the changes inadvertently break something.
+Having instructions for running tests is especially helpful if it requires external setup, such as starting a Selenium server for testing in a browser.

+## Branching strategies

+The main branch will act as a protected branch and the single source of truth.
+Nothing should be pushed directly to the main branch.
+New changes need to be branched out from the main branch, and a pull request should be raised with details of the changes.

+## Project status
+Development complete.
+Review pending.